Plain Language

 Why should I use Plain Language?

-Because it ensures that the reader understands the content.
-Many people in Germany and worldwide rely on understandable texts.
-It improves understandability for the entire target group.
+Because it ensures that the reader actually understands the content.
+Many people worldwide rely on understandable texts.
+It improves the user experience for your entire target group.

 Is there a difference between Plain Language and translation?

-Yes, the difference is significant.
-Traditional translation transfers from one language to another.
-Plain language is a translation within the same language to increase understandability for the reader.
+Yes.
+Traditional translation transfers meaning from one foreign language to another.
+Plain language is a "translation" within the same language to significantly increase understandability for the reader.

 What rules apply to sub-clauses?

-One of the most important rules is: avoid nested sub-clauses.
+One of the most important rules is: avoid deeply nested sub-clauses.
 Otherwise, the reader loses track.
-Short sentences are an excellent example of successful communication.
+Short, concise sentences are an excellent example of successful communication.

 Do images help the reader in Plain Language?

-Yes, images can be a good example to explain difficult words.
-However, a difference from Easy-to-Read language is that images are optional here, to avoid under-challenging the reader.
+Images can be a helpful addition to explain difficult contexts.
+However, a key difference from Easy-to-Read language is that images are entirely optional here, to avoid under-challenging the proficient reader.

-Is your content understandable for the target group?
-Foreign words and long sub-clauses are poor examples of content design.
-Use easyMonitoring to ensure your accessibility compliance.
-Make the difference for the reader.
+Are your texts understandable for the target audience?
+Foreign words and long subordinate clauses are a negative example of content design.
+Use easyMonitoring to ensure your digital accessibility compliance.
+Make a difference for the reader.